Seddryck/Tibre/README.md

 Knots are reference tables containing a fairly small set of distinct values.
 They could be considered as dictionary lookup to qualify facts, attributes stored in info or links.

 ## Fact
 Facts are the classical representation of a fact in data warehouse.
-These tables have foreignkeys pointing to Anchors, also contains a relation to the Time but can also have values directly stored in these tables.
+These tables have foreign keys pointing to Anchors, also contain a relation to the Time dimension but also have values directly stored in these tables.